rust-lang/book/second-edition/src/ch11-02-running-tests.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 2 filtered out
 ```

-Only the test with the name `one_hundred` ran; the other two tests didn't match
+Only the test with the name `one_hundred` ran; the other two tests didn’t match
 that name.
 The test output lets us know we had more tests than what this
 command ran by displaying `2 filtered out` at the end of the summary line.